momir81/data_science_projects/Predict_Avokado_Sales_Prices/readme.md

-# Project: Predict quantity price of avokado
+# Project: Predict quantity and price of avokado
 ## Approach
 1. Exporatory analysis
 2. Feature engineering (based on analysis and variable statistics)